Pulmonary Hypertension

 Pulmonary Hypertension Care

 The UNC Pulmonary Hypertension Program is available for patients and referring physicians for the diagnosis, treatment, long-term management, and follow up of patients with all forms of pulmonary hypertension and pulmonary thromboembolic disease.
 We also evaluate patients with shortness of breath that is complex and without clear cause.
-We are the only Pulmonary Hypertension Association Accredited Comprehensive Care Center in North Carolina.
+We were the first Pulmonary Hypertension Association Accredited Comprehensive Care Center in North Carolina, and one of only two in the state.

 A Collaborative and Comprehensive Approach to Care